stylify/web/content/snippets/components/index.md

 ## How to use and modify Stylify CSS components
 - The easiest way is to copy&paste a piece of provided HTML
 - The `$color` (and any other) variable can be replaced by your custom color (HEX, RGBA) or by your variable defined in Stylify CSS config.
-- In case you plan to use it in multiple places, you might want to checkout the `component` version of the component that uses Stylify CSS component definition.
+- In case you plan to use it in multiple places, you might want to check out the `component` version of the component that uses Stylify CSS component definition.
 This way you are not going to have bloated templates with utilities.
 - Feel free to change the proportion like margin, padding, width, height, font-size, line-height, etc
 - All components mostly use CSS flexbox or CSS Grid.
 In case you change the display type, make sure to check the alignment of the internal elements.
-- Some components uses JavaScript (for example dialog), so make sure to copy it too, or write your own.
+- Some components use JavaScript (for example dialog), so make sure to copy it too, or write your own.

 ## Components list:
 - <nuxt-link to="/snippets/components/animations">Animations</nuxt-link>